elsachica/L2/README.md

 # Validation Module

 ## Description

-This project is a JavaScript module that contains various validators for checking the format of email addresses, postal codes, phone numbers, passwords, user names, and date formats.
+This project is a JavaScript module that contains various validators for checking the format of:
+- first and last names
+- email addresses
+- postal codes
+- phone numbers
+- passwords
+- user names
+- date formats
+- ages
+- street names
+- cities
+- complete addresses.

 The module can be used to validate user data in other applications.

 ## Installation